jadesupino/U.S._Carbon_Emissions/README.md

 ## Key Insights
 - A small number of states account for the majority of total CO₂ emissions, highlighting high-impact regions for targeted emission reduction initiatives.
 - Emissions trends vary across states and facilities, indicating that location-specific strategies are necessary to effectively reduce overall emissions.
-- Several high-emission power plants have shown minimal reduction over the 2011–2020 period, suggesting the need for focused interventions at the facility level.
+- Several high-emission power plants have shown minimal reduction over the 2011–2020 period, suggesting the need for focused interventions at the facility-level.

 ## Recommendations
 - Prioritize emissions reduction initiatives in top-emitting states